 One of the lessons I learned from riding across the US was that adding a few extra miles on good riding roads is far preferable to choosing shorter distance but poor roads.
 I lost out on the fun of descents- and probably cost myself time in the long run- on gravel farm roads simply because I had chosen the shortest possible route.

-Bike paths are generally to be avoided: often curvy and crowded with frequent stops make them great for family rides but not for covering distance quickly.
-There are exceptions, especially long distance rail trails such as the Cardinal Greenway in east central Indiana.
+Bike paths are normally avoided: often curvy and crowded with frequent stops make them great for family rides but not for covering distance quickly.
+There are exceptions, especially long distance rail-trails such as the Cardinal Greenway in east central Indiana.
 Paved, low traffic, fewer cross-street stops and restrooms make it a great option.
 In big cities, bike paths are often the best option.
 The Prairie Path into Chicago from the west suburbs might have saved my life to get away from traffic.
 Here’s a view of it, along with the Little Miami Scenic Trail outside Xenia, Ohio, both of them exceptions to the “no trails” rule.

 Despite my snarkiness, Google Maps Streetview is a huge, huge help to get an idea of road type, conditions, shoulders, etc. My first attempt at a cycling route across America put me onto single-track mountain bike trails in the Mojave Desert.
 Other times, even “bike routes” have been on busy state highways with no shoulder.